Luka-pp/MS1/README.md

 The website serves as a connection hub in between employers and employees.
 It helps employees to find the job and employers to find their staff.
 It connects the user with recruitment agent, who then selects the suitable course of action.
 The company also provides psychometric testings for the candidates, which is useful for future employers.
-In case an employer wants to do the psychometric testing for one of their candidate, agent can also perform thit task together with the external testing company.
+In case an employer wants to do the psychometric testing for one of their candidate, agent can also perform this task together with the external testing company.

 ## UX 5 Planes